aneshas/eventstore/README.md

 - Reading events from the stream
 - Reading all events
 - Subscribing (streaming) all events from the event store (real-time)
+- Fault-tolerant projection system (Projector)

 ## Upcoming

-Configurable fault-tolerant projection system with offset handling.
+Add offset handling and retry mechanism to the default Projector.

 ## Example